brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 ## Introduction <a name="introduction"></a>
+Discord is the most popular application in the ttrpg community for building and engagin with community.
+Your community might be you and just a few of your friends, or it might be an entire fanbase of hundreds or even thousands of people.

+This setup guide is indended for GMs that need to get a server setup quickly.
+If you've got a game coming up in 30 minutes and you need a voice or video chat platform with text channels and bot capalities, read on.

+This guide will take you through the basic functionality of Discord (which is all that you will need), as well as a few gotchas (to save you troubleshooting time if things go wrong during your game), but it is not an in depth discussion of the app.

+Discord is particularly interesting because of its thriving bot market.
+There are a myriad of bots that extend the functinality of Discord, making some things possible, and other things easier.
+After we get your server set up, we'll add a music bot to it - Groovy.
+Music is an essential tool for getting and keeping your players engaged in your game.
+It will add an emotional element.
+At the end, you'll find a recommendation for another bot that will enable your players to roll dice in your text chat.

+Discord is incredibly simple to use.
+And it's free!

+This guide takes a "do this now and learn about it later" approach.
+Like math class, but more fun.

+You'll be ready to go with a feature rich place to host games in about 30 minutes!

 ## Prerequisites <a name="prerequisites"></a>
 You need to have the Discord app installed, and you need to have an account.
 If you need assistance with either of these steps, consult Discord's guide to [Getting Started](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started).
 That process will only take a few minutes.